 How much does it cost to insulate your shed?

-If you are going to to it yourself, using 50mm insulation, here’s some approximations based on £35 including VAT per sheet of foil backed insulation.
+If you are going to do it yourself, using 50mm insulation, here are some approximations based on £35 including VAT per sheet of foil-backed insulation.

 Small shed/summerhouse – 8’x 8′